seleniumbase/SeleniumBase/help_docs/customizing_test_runs.md

 --recorder  # (Enables the Recorder for turning browser actions into code.)
 --rec-behave  # (Same as Recorder Mode, but also generates behave-gherkin.)
 --rec-sleep  # (If the Recorder is enabled, also records self.sleep calls.)
+--rec-print  # (If the Recorder is enabled, prints output after tests end.)
 --disable-csp  # (Disable the Content Security Policy of websites.)
 --disable-ws  # (Disable Web Security on Chromium-based browsers.)
 --enable-ws  # (Enable Web Security on Chromium-based browsers.)